TBXark/mcp-proxy/README.md

 - `panicIfInvalid`: If true, the server will panic if the client is invalid.
 - `logEnabled`: If true, the server will log the client's requests.
 - `authTokens`: A list of authentication tokens for the client.
 The `Authorization` header will be checked against this list.
+- `oauth2`: OAuth 2.1 Authorization Server configuration. **Only applies when proxy type is `streamable-http`.**
+  - `enabled`: Enable/disable the OAuth 2.1 server.
+Set to `true` for Claude Desktop integration.
+  - `users`: Username/password pairs for authentication.
+Users must provide valid credentials to authorize access.
+  - `persistenceDir`: Directory for storing OAuth client registrations.
+Defaults to `$HOME/.mcpproxy` if not specified.
+  - `allowedIPs`: IP addresses permitted to register OAuth clients.
+Use Claude's official IPs for security.
+Empty array allows all IPs.
+  - `tokenExpirationMinutes`: Access token expiration time in minutes.
+Defaults to 60 minutes (1 hour) if not specified.
 - `toolFilter`: Optional tool filtering configuration. **This configuration is only effective in `mcpServers`.**
   - `mode`: Specifies the filtering mode.
 Must be explicitly set to `allow` or `block` if `list` is provided.
 If `list` is present but `mode` is missing or invalid, the filter will be ignored for this server.
   - `list`: A list of tool names to filter (either allow or block based on the `mode`).